zdravkov/kendo-docs/api/wrappers/jsp/upload.md

 ### complete `String`

-Fires when all active uploads have completed either successfully or with errors.
+Fires when all active uploads have completed either successfully or with errors.Note: The complete event fires only when the upload is in async mode.

 #### Example
     <kendo:upload complete="handle_complete">